 This is why you should guard your personal information carefully, especially your Social Security number.

-In addition, be aware of phishing scams that attempt to get your PII — especially during tax season.
+In addition, be aware of phishing scams that attempt to get your information — especially during tax season.

-Members have round-the-clock access to certified specialists who can help investigate the issue.
-If fraud has occurred, they'll guide you through next steps.
-And they won't stop until everything's right again.
+If you're an Allstate Identity Protection member and you suspect identity theft, we're here for you.
+Our members have access to certified specialists who can help investigate the issue.
+If identity theft has occurred, they'll guide you through next steps.

 If you’re ever in doubt, or you’re just looking for guidance on how to check if someone is using your identity, don't hesitate to give us a call.